 5:47 AM 4/10/2021

-Motorcycle Fuel tanks are very important one in the Motorcycles and it is much cared as it used holds petrol in liquid which can catch fire very easily.
+Motorcycle Fuel tanks are very important part in the Motorcycles and it should be cared well as it used to hold petrol in liquid, which can catch fire very easily.
 It is acting as the petrol provider through its stop valve that is connected to the carburetor of the motorbike.
 Most of the motorbike stop valves can function as normal flow, get petrol from the reserve level and to act cut the petrol flow at its stop position.
 When the fuel is at its low level the user can turn the valve positioned to the reserve position.
 Also the valve can be turned to stop position, Normal flow position and to reserve flow position.
 Most of the motorbike riders don't know about this valve and its positions.
 Also take note the valve fitted on the left side of the tank does have a fine filter too.
 A rusted fuel tank can send allows rusted particles in the fuel flow, the filter will collect them.
 If lot of rusted particles is collected in the filter the flow of petrol can be blocked and the motorcycle will stop.
 Then the rider must carefully remove the filter along with the small rubber "O" ring and have to clean the small plastic filter and fix it back in position.
 Here are some notes on it for your protection, smooth operation and to save money on repairs and replacements.
 Also there is a floater ball switch in side of the tank that will provide the level of the petrol level through the fuel indicator.

 When going to fill your tank at the petrol station, switch off your engine and then open the fuel cap.
 Once it is securely closed only start your engine.